SAP/ui5-uiveri5/docs/config/cloud.md

 Another way is to add the SauceLabs reporter only in the CI/CD pipeline.

 Using the confKeys syntax.
-Be carefull to add at the first empty index so that you do not overwrite already existing reporter.
+Be careful to add at the first empty index so that you do not overwrite already existing reporter.
 ```
 $ uiveri5 --confKeys=reporters[1].name:"./reporter/saucelabsReporter";
 ```

 Or using the json format.
-Be carefull to apply the correct escaping for your runtime.
+Be careful to apply the correct escaping for your runtime.
 ```
 $ uiveri5 --config={"reporters":[{"name":"./reporter/saucelabsReporter"}]}
 ```